Kevinwmiguel/42_Lisbon_CommonCore/README.md

 ### Push Swap
 I am currently working on the **Push Swap** project.
 This project involves creating a program that sorts numbers using a limited set of operations on two stacks.
 It is a significant challenge in algorithm optimization and efficiency.

+Norminette: CURRENT:
+Moves: OK!
+Tester: Not OK
+Evaluation: NOT OK

 ## Completed Exams

 ### Exam Rank 2